Nella Belcastro, President of the Executive Board

 Luigi has been a member of the Italo-Canadian Club of Kingston.
 He joined the club to honour his father after he passed in 2015, who had been a member of the club since its founding.
 Born in Brazil, Luigi holds dual citizenship with Canada and Italy.
 Luigi demonstrated a passion for athletics from an early age, holding the Kingston city record for the 100 and 200 metres in track, and playing as a quarterback during his attendance at both Regiopolis Notre-Dame and Loyalist Collegiate and Vocational Institute.
 He even went on to try out for the Ottawa Rough Riders football team.
 While studying at Concordia University on Loyola Campus, Luigi was drafted by the Italian army due to his dual citizenship and had to provide his school records as proof of studying in Canada and his subsequent being unavailable to serve.
 Luigi earned his apprenticeship as a millwright at DuPont Chemicals Company, and in his later years there he worked as a maintenance supervisor over a team of 35.
 Luigi and his wife are both proud Kingstonians, and Luigi has continued to serve as a volunteer for multiple organizations throughout his career, including serving on the Associate Board of Directors for the Greater Kingston AAA Hockey Association, the Executive Board for the Kingston Soccer League, three years as the President of the Church Athletic League, President of the DuPont Sports Association, the Board of Directors at the DuPont Credit Union, and the Board of Directors for the Touch Football League.
 Luigi is the proud father of two children and is currently enjoying his retirement by travelling with his wife, including a trip to Australia and New Zealand last year.

-Ceo (Gualtiero) Castellan, Member of the Executive Board
+Ceo (Gualtiero) Castellan, Treasurer, Member of the Executive Board

 Marco Calligaris, Member of the Executive Board